Task-book-app/task-book-client/README.md

 ### Notes:

-This is not the coplete project, it is just a Client side DEMO, I'm currently working on the server side for this app.
+This is not the complete project, it is just a Client side DEMO, I'm currently working on the server side for this app.

 Design by [CupTeam](http://cupteam.com.ua/)
 &&